rspamd/rspamd.com/doc/migration.md

   {:toc}
 </div>

+## Migration to Rspamd 1.9.1

+{% raw %}

+From version 1.9.1, Rspamd supports [Jinja2 templates](http://jinja.pocoo.org) provided by [Lupa Lua library](https://foicica.com/lupa/).
+You can read the basic syntax documnentation and the abilities provided by these templating engines using the links above.
+Rspamd itself uses a specific syntax for variable tags: `{=` and `=}` instead of the traditional `{{` and `}}` as these tags could mean, e.g. a table in table in Lua.

+As a consequence, from the version 1.9.1, your config files should be Jinja safe, meaning that there should be no special sequences like `{%` or `{=` anywhere in your configuration.
+Alternatively, you can escape them using `raw` and `endraw` tags as described [here](https://shopify.github.io/liquid/tags/raw/).

+{% endraw %}

 ## Migration to Rspamd 1.9.0

 This version should not generally be incompatible with the previous one aside of the case if you build Rspamd from the sources or use a custom package.
 From the version 1.9, Rspamd has changed some of the default instalation paths: